 - Heel on or off leash, whatever works best for your dog.

 - There is no time requirement; the period of time you work depends on your dog’s skill level.
 But generally, at least a good minute and a half is very helpful.
 Work just long enough that it stays fun and your dog has a good energy level.

 - You can work either clockwise or counterclockwise.
 Your dog may heel on both the left side or the right side but please change sides only once.
 Switching back and forth makes it more difficult to music match.

 - It's best if you have someone film you.
 Ask them to zoom in so we can clearly see your dog's movement and your own, too.
 Over the years we have discovered that to do a good music match, we need to see the dogs face and feet as much as possible.
 It is not necessary to show the handler's upper body.

-- If you choose to treat your dog during your filming, please do so when you are heeling on the far side of the circle - opposite the camera.
-This will allow for an uninterrupted view of the dog’s movement coming towards and going away from the camera.
+- We prefer for you to not treat your dog, but if you choose to treat your dog during your filming, please do so when you are heeling on the left or the right side of the ring.

-IMPORTANT: we want to see interaction between you and your dog - it's not a formal heeling exercise.
-This should be a relaxed and fun exercise, up-beat with smiles!
+IMPORTANT: This should be a relaxed and fun exercise, up-beat with smiles!